tino/pyFirmata/README.md

 PyFirmata2 turns your Arduino into an analogue to digital data acquistion card controlled by Python.

-Up to 1kHz precise sampling at the analogue ports for digital filtering.

 Just upload the default firmata sketch into your Arduino and you are all set.

 ## Inputs
- - All analogue inputs of the arduino measuring volt
+ - Analogue, measuring volt.
+Up to 1kHz precise sampling.
- - All digital inputs reacting to digital transitions
+ - Digital, reacting to digital state changes.

 ## Outputs
  - Digital out
  - PWM
- - Sero control
+ - Servo control

 No loops and "sleep" commands: pyFirmata2 is an updated version of pyFirmata which *replaces loops with callbacks*.
 Instead of unreliable